Global-Security-Bootcamp/global-security-bootcamp-core/README.md

 This repository hosts the public MkDocs website for the Global Security Bootcamp program.
 The site provides documentation, guides, and governance information for organizers and contributors.

-Template materials and example event assets have been copied into `GlobalSecurityBootcampTemplate/` for convenience; the template contents are intended to be moved to a separate, private repository (the event template repo) for provisioning event repositories.

 ## How it operates

 The Stewardship team provisions event repositories on request.
 Organizers should open an "Event Repository Request" (via the issue template or steward contact) with the details described below; the stewardship team will create and configure the repository, add collaborators, and seed it with the selected templates.
 This reduces friction and helps non-native English speakers by standardizing the initial configuration.